 If you’re a teacher that earns P20,000 per month, how much would you ask for tutorial services?
 Assuming you work 5 days a week, 8 hours a day, then your minimum rate as a tutor should be P125 per hour.

-Round it up nicely if you’d like some breathing room for negotiations, and give your client P500 for the first hour, plus P150 for every succeeding hour.
+Round it up nicely if you’d like some breathing room for negotiations.
+So maybe, give your client the price of P500 for the first hour, plus P150 for every succeeding hour.

 Earn from material costs.